 An intake of 30 grams of net carbohydrates or less will typically induce ketosis.

 For Improved Workout Performance: Targeted Ketogenic Diet

-The targeted ketogenic diet (TKD) is ideal for maintaining exercise performance, and therefore best for athletes or those who follow a rigorous training schedule.
+The targeted ketogenic diet (TKD) is ideal for maintaining exercise performance, and therefore best for athletes or those who maintain a high activity level.
 How does it work?
-TKD allows for glycogen re-synthesis without interrupting ketosis for extended periods of time.
+TKD allows for glycogen resynthesis without interrupting ketosis for extended periods of time.

 To follow TKD, use these guidelines: